 Thinking about our office needs and answering the question of what we value most has been an unexpected gift.
 Without question, our greatest asset is our people and our culture; but as we have proven during the pandemic, we can keep the team together by adapting and utilizing technology.
 While most of our collected “stuff” could be stored off site or discarded altogether, there are things we would miss.
-The furniture in my office is very special to me; the steel surf board shaped conference table was designed by an artist for our original narrow conference room way back in 1993, and the chairs are vintage mid-century swivelers in a shade of brick red that I never thought I would like, much less come to love.
-My oversize ‘firesafe’ faux woodgrain steel desk came from a dealer in Texas and cost more to ship than to purchase.
-In one of the rooms is a large 1950’s Italian bar cabinet with exquisite marquetry designed by Vittorio Dassi that impresses.
+The furniture in my office is very special to me; the steel surfboard-shaped conference table was designed by an artist for our original narrow conference room way back in 1993, and the chairs are vintage mid-century swivelers in a shade of brick red that I never thought I would like, much less come to love.
+My oversize ‘firesafe’ faux-woodgrain steel desk came from a dealer in Texas and cost more to ship than to purchase.
+In one of the rooms is a large 1950’s Italian bar cabinet with exquisite chevron marquetry designed by Vittorio Dassi that impresses.
 As we assess both value and nostalgic importance, the few pieces of furniture rate highly, but can’t compare to our books and art.
 Our design library has curated volumes that I have collected since I first fell in love with architecture during high school.
 I am sure I could replace the books, but I doubt I would have the heart to do so.
 We reference these volumes on a near-daily basis, and while everything is available today on the worldwide web, nothing compares to pulling down an old favorite and sharing it with a colleague.

-We’ve made models since the day we opened, and the butter board house models started In 1997, when we were awarded our first commission to design a ground-up home.
-Our firm was young, as was I, and while we were convinced we had a viable solution, we did not know for sure until we got out the butter-board, straight edges, and knives and made our model.
+We’ve made models since the day we opened, and the butter board house models started in 1997, when we were awarded our first commission to design a ground-up home.
+Our firm was young, as was I, while we were convinced we had a viable composition, we did not know for sure until we got out the butter-board, straight edges, and knives and made our model.
 Twenty-plus years later, this early model sits prominently on a bar cart across from my desk as a daily reminder that simple tools can be very effective in solving complex challenges.

 Almost anywhere you look in the office you’ll see butter-board models, from small massing models to cut-away studies of brownstones and intricate stair assemblies.
 One weekend in the early aughts, I received a near-panicky call from clients who were seeing their stair in person for the first time.
 The stair connecting two apartments in a landmarked Gramercy co-operative was designed as a graceful and delicate curving stair floating in front of two stories of windows.
 Upon installation, the clients were certain that the stair had been installed backwards, as if it the architect or fabricator suffered from dyslexia.
 Concerned, I took a Sunday evening cab to the office, picked up the butter-board model and took another cab down to the clients’ apartment.
-Sure enough, the model perfectly matched the installed stairs and we were able to communicate why the stair could only work as configured.
+Sure enough, the model perfectly matched the installed staircase, and we were able to communicate why the stair could only work as configured.
 Today, the model is a little worse for the wear, but every time I come across it in the office, I chuckle.